Live Broadcast Dates: Wednesday, June 2; Thursday, June 3; and Friday, June 4, 2021

 Convert to your local time here

-Babette Rothschild’s The Body Remembers, first published in 2001 and updated in 2017, shone a bright light on the impact of trauma on the body and the phenomenon of somatic memories.
+Babette Rothschild’s The Body Remembers, first published in 2001, Volume 2 was released in 2017 and this spring, Revolutionizing Trauma Treatment : Stabilization, Safety, & Nervous System Balance shines a bright light on the impact of trauma on the body and the phenomenon of somatic memories.
 Babette’s 12 hour webinars over three days (and recorded if you can’t attend it all) provides her latest thinking and approaches.

 PTSD is an indicator that the body and mind have not, as yet, recognized that a traumatic incident is over.
 As a result, the body’s autonomic nervous system responds by continuously mobilizing the defensive flight/fight or protective freeze.